palisadoes/pattoo-agents/docs/PATTOO-SNMPD.md

-# pattoo-snmpd
+# pattoo-agent-snmpd

-`pattoo-snmpd` provides performance data on any SNMP enabled system it can poll.
+`pattoo-agent-snmpd` provides performance data on any SNMP enabled system it can poll.
 The data gathered is posted in `json` format using HTTP to a remote server.

 The `json` data is formatted for easy ingestion by [pattooDB](https://github.com/PalisadoesFoundation/pattoo-ng)